TL;DR

 Can I keep QuickBooks or NetSuite and still automate allocation?
 Yes.
 A purpose-built allocation layer like Ceviche is GL-agnostic, so it pulls expenses from Ramp or Bill.com, applies your allocation methodologies, and writes journal entries back to QuickBooks Online, NetSuite, or Sage.
 You keep your existing GL and your existing chart of accounts.
 You add allocation logic and a per-line audit trail without a platform migration.

 How long does implementation take?
 It depends on the platform.
-Ceviche onboards lean teams in about two weeks, as Flybridge did across 18 entities on a QuickBooks and Bill.com stack.
+Ceviche onboards lean teams in about three to four weeks.
 Front-to-back platforms like Allvue run multi-month implementations and are often deployed by a fund administrator.
 Enterprise tools like Deloitte Cascade require a Deloitte engagement, and neither Allvue nor Cascade publishes a stated go-live timeline.

 What is an LP agreement-based allocation rule, and why does it matter for audit?
 An LP agreement-based allocation rule splits each expense by the method your fund documents require, for example committed capital, NAV, or a fund-specific carve-out.
 It matters for audit because the SEC tests allocation methodology against the LPA on sampled transactions.
 A per-line audit trail tying each split back to its governing rule is what lets you defend the allocation.
 In our 2026 research, 49% of teams had a gap in their allocation audit trail.